bjesus/wren/README.md

 ##### AI Assistant

 Wren can also work like an AI Assistant.
-If you use `--summary` it will use GPT4 to create a nice human like message telling you what's waiting for you today, and congratulates you for the stuff you have completed recently.
+If you use `--summary` it will use GPT4 to create a nice human like message telling you what's waiting for you today, and congratulate you for the stuff you have completed recently.
 You can use it to update `/etc/motd` daily, or through the Telegram bot (below).

 ##### Telegram bot

 Using `--telegram` will spin up a Telegram bot listener that will respond to your messages and allow you to create tasks, list them, edit them and so on.
 It will also allow you to set a cron-based schedule for receiving AI Assistant messages.
 This can be handy if you want to start your day with a message from Wren telling you about your upcoming tasks.

 - List tasks using `/list`
-- Create task by just writing it, e.g. `my new task`
+- Create task by just writing it, e.g. `make a plan for going back to earth`
-- Mark as done with `/done task`
+- Mark as done with `/done plan`
 - See more at `/help`

 If you want to run it outside your computer (e.g. so it's always available), I highly recommend using [Syncthing](https://syncthing.net/) to sync your notes.